covalent substances header image

 Intermolecular versus intramolecular

 When we consider many of the physical properties of molecular substances such as melting and boiling points you need to take into account two types of bonding that will be present.
-In the example below there are six chlorine molecules (Cl2); each molecule has two chlorine atoms which are held together by a single covalent bond.
-These covalent bonds are very strong.
-This covalent bonding which holds the atoms together in the the molecule is often called the intramolecular bonding (intra means within).
+In the example below there are six chlorine molecules (Cl2); each molecule consists of two chlorine atoms which are held together by a single covalent bond.
+These covalent bonds are very strong and it requires a large amount of energy to break them.
+This covalent bonding which holds the atoms together in the molecule is often called the intramolecular bonding (intra means within).

-However as shown in the diagram below as the chlorine molecules get close to each other there are attractive forces called Van der Waals forces or bonds which come into play.
+However as shown in the diagram below as the chlorine molecules get close to each other there are attractive forces called Van der Waals forces or London dispersion forces which come into play.
 These attractive forces between different chlorine molecules are very weak when compared to the strength of the covalent bond between the chlorine atoms (the intramolecular bonding).
 These attractive forces between different molecules are called intermolecular bonds (think of an international as a competition between different countries, so intermolecular bonding is bonding between different molecules).
-The strength of these weak intermolecular bonds increases as the number of electrons in the atoms increases and as the atoms get larger.
+The strength of these weak intermolecular bonds increases as the number of electrons in the atoms increases and as the atoms get larger, however they are always much weaker than a covalent bond.
 Larger molecules have much more intermolecular bonding than smaller molecules.

 intermolecular bonding in chlorine gas